top of page

 First Sin

-Further study of the Book of Genesis provides an interesting account that may have occurred for the first human couple, and their behavior towards resolving a particular conflict within the primitive community.
+Further study of the Book of Genesis provides an interesting account that may have occurred for the first human couple and their behavior toward resolving a particular conflict within the primitive community.

 According to the Bible, life was good for Adam and Eve until they made a mistake regarding something that God had informed them as having importance: the ability to distinguish good from evil (i.e., eating from the tree of the knowledge of good and evil).